-Rhode Island has increasing penalties depending on the offense.
-There are financial and administrative penalties for each offense level, and ignition interlock devices are required from first offense onward if offenders want to regain driving privileges during their suspension period.
+Rhode Island has increasing penalties depending on prior offenses and the circumstances of the alcohol-based incident.
+There are financial and administrative penalties for each offense level, and ignition interlock devices are required from the first offense onward if offenders want to regain driving privileges during their suspension period.

 Offenders who have a BAC of .15 percent receive harsher, increased penalties.
-They include: one to five years in jail, fines of $500 to $5,000, and a license suspension of three months to three years.
+They include: one to five years in jail, fines up to $5,000, and a license suspension of three months to three years.

 In addition to penalties, the court may order community service, treatment, or increase penalty time for any offender depending on the specifics of the case.